ethereum-optimism/community-hub/src/docs/developers/l2/differences.md

 ### Block production is not constant

 On Ethereum, the `NUMBER` opcode (`block.number` in Solidity) corresponds to the current Ethereum block number.
-Similarly, in Optimistic Ethereum, `block.number` corresponds to the current L2 block number.
+Similarly, in Optimism, `block.number` corresponds to the current L2 block number.
-However, as of the OVM 2.0 release of Optimistic Ethereum (Nov.
+However, as of the OVM 2.0 release of Optimism (Nov.
 2021), **each transaction on L2 is placed in a separate block and blocks are NOT produced at a constant rate.**

 This is important because it means that `block.number` is currently NOT a reliable source of timing information.
 If you want access to the current time, you should use `block.timestamp` (the `TIMESTAMP` opcode) instead.